SammyKrosoft/Exchange-Server-Message-Stats/README.md

 # Exchange-Server-Message-Stats
 This is a script that dumps the message stats from an OnPrem Exchange environment.
 It's taken from Microsoft's Risk Assessment bundle.

-There is another version of this script here on Marco Roth's Github :
+There is another updated version of this script here on Marco Roth's Github :
 [Message Stats script from Marco Roth](https://github.com/msftmroth/MessageStats)

+- Simple execution but limited to dates in the past from today

 - Quick sample: ``` .\MessageStats.ps1 1000 ```